Temachtiani/GettingAndCleanningData/CodeBook.md

 * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
 * angle(): Angle between to vectors.

+Units

+train/Inertial Signals/body_gyro_x_train.txt: The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 The dataset is cncentrated on the following files:
 ---------------------------------------
 * 'features.txt': List of all features.